poludmik/czech-bench/README.md

 ## Evaluation results

-Please see the dedicated [eval_results.md](eval_results.md) for a comprehensive evaluation report and result interpretations.
+Please see the dedicated [eval_results.md](eval_results.md) file for a comprehensive evaluation report and result interpretations.

 ### TL;DR: